Searchresults

 Does exposing students to the real context of a company, organisation or project provide added value?
 Then take the students on a excursion

-What is an Excursion?On a excursion, you take your students to a company, an organisation, an institution, a museum, etc. You can either guide the tour …
+What is an Excursion?On a excursion, you take your students to a company, an organisation, an institution, a museum, etc. You can either guide …

 Read more -